netsage-project/netsage-pipeline/website/docs/deploy/docker_troubleshooting.md

 *Errors:**
 - See if any of the containers has died.  `docker ps`
 - Check the logs of the various containers to see if anything jumps out as being invalid.
 Eg, `docker-compose logs logstash`.
+- If logstash dies with an error about not finding \*.conf files, make sure conf-logstash/ and directories and files within are readable by everyone (and directories are executable by everyone).
+The data/ directory and subdirectories need to be readable and writable by everyone, as well.

 **Disk space:**
 - If the pipeline suddenly fails, check to see if the disk is full.
 If it is, first try getting rid of old docker images and containers to free up space: `docker image prune -a` and `docker container prune`.